iterative/dvc.org/public/static/docs/command-reference/status.md

   name defined using the `dvc remote` command.
 Implies `--cloud`.

-- `-a`, `--all-branches` - compares cache content against all Git branches instead of checking just the current revision.
+- `-a`, `--all-branches` - compares cache content against all Git branches instead of checking just the current workspace.
 This basically runs the same status command in all the branches of this repo.
 The corresponding branches are shown in the status output.
 Applies only if `--cloud` or a `-r` remote is specified.

-- `-T`, `--all-tags` - compares cache content against all Git tags instead of checking just the current revision.
+- `-T`, `--all-tags` - compares cache content against all Git tags instead of checking just the current workspace.
 Similar to `-a` above.
 Note that both options can be combined, for example using the `-aT` flag.

 - `-j JOBS`, `--jobs JOBS` - specifies the number of jobs DVC can use to